teresahanak/wikipedia-life-expectancy/README.md

 The link at the end of the main content of each notebook opens the next notebook.
 [Return to README](https://github.com/teresahanak/wikipedia-life-expectancy#explore-the-project) links are also available at the start and end of the main content of each notebook, to return to these instructions.

-[References](#refs) for the entire project are on this page.
+[References](#refs) for the entire project are below.
 Individual notebooks and README have self-contained footnotes.

   ![images/refresh_snippet.jpg](images/refresh_snippet.jpg)